datarootsio/tf-profile/README.md

 For a full description of the options, see the [reference](./docs/table.md) page.

 ## `tf-profile filter`
 `tf-profile filter` filters logs to include only certain resources.
-Wilcards are supported to filter on multiple resources.
+Wildcards are supported to filter on multiple resources.

 ```sh
 ❱ tf-profile filter "module.*.null_resource.*" log.txt